search icon

 Hotspot 2.0 supports X.509 certificate-based authentication along with SIM-based authentication, with single-sign-on provisions.

-Though the UEs can identify a capable, secure AP to offload to, yet a smooth transfer of the existing data-sessions is challenging to achieve.
-Such transfers too can be accomplished using various methods, but these require capital infrastructure investment on the network side.
+Though the UEs can identify a capable, secure AP to offload to, a smooth transfer of the existing data sessions is challenging to achieve.
+Such transfers can be accomplished using various methods, but these require capital infrastructure investment on the network side.

 Conclusion

-HSC can help enterprises in monetizing their WiFi services with our indigenous cloud-based Next Generation Hotspot Solution as well as understanding their network with rich business insights via a WiFi Analytics component.
-It also provides an in-pocket, cellular-like seamless WiFi experience for end users eliminating the need to find and authenticate networks they can access.
+HSC can help enterprises monetize their WiFi services with our indigenous cloud-based Next Generation Hotspot Solution as well as understanding their network with rich business insights via a WiFi Analytics component.
+It also provides an in-pocket, cellular-like, seamless WiFi experience for end users eliminating the need to find and authenticate networks they can access.

 More Blogs